jg925/ece3400_2019-team10/labs/lab3.md

 ## Designing and Implementing Memory System
 We decided to use M9K memory on the FPGA board because we can store much more data.
-Although this comes at the cost of a slower memory, we decided the larger memory was worth it.
+Although this comes at the cost of a slower memory, we decided having a larger memory was worth it.
 We were provided complete Verilog modules for the VGA Driver and M9K memory.
 The M9K memory stores information about which pixels on the screen should be colored, and the VGA driver converts this information into colors that can be